thlorenz/dox/dev/jquery.md

 - invoked when widget is invoked with no or one option argument
 - usually called after `_create` or `create`
+- `_create` only called once per widget instance (unless it is destroued), `_init` each time widget is called without args
+- place default functionality here

 #### option